rahulchanglani/node-poc/Agenda.md

 26th May

--   routes organized in project as fn for tests
+-   routes organized in project
 -   apis in mongoose
 -   env

+27th May

+-   Unit tests